 Restoration of healthy ecosystems reduces risk, makes communities more resilient, enhances health and well-being, creates jobs, improves livelihoods, provides a sense of place and reaffirms cultural heritage.
 It’s an opportunity to transform degraded land into assets that create incredible value and be boldly proactive in the fight against climate change.

-Landscape scale restoration is now proven – it’s not pie-in-the-sky.
-And it’s on the global agenda in Article 5.1 of the Paris Agreement inked in at COP21 in December 2015.
+Landscape scale restoration is underway – it’s not pie-in-the-sky.
+And it’s on the global agenda.